moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/admin-area.md

 ## 4.1.
 Pros

 - No changes required in a non-cell setup
-- Synchronization is both pull (from non leader-cell) and push (from leader cell)
+- Synchronization is both pull (from follower cells) and push (from leader cell)
 - Clear protocol with `protobuf`
 - Minimal changes to the Admin UI: hide cluster-level attributes on non-leader cells, and show cluster-level/cell-level badges on leader cell